 Special Announcement to all Hawaii employers:

-The State of Hawaii passed a law (Senate Bill 2351) amending the section 2, chapter 378, of the Hawaii Revised Statutes which prohibits employers from seeking for, or asking from job applicants, their wage history.
-The Governor of Hawaii signed the law on 07/06/18 and it will be effective on 01/01/2019.
+The State of Hawaii passed a law, Senate Bill 2351, amending the section 2, chapter 378, of the Hawaii Revised Statutes which prohibits employers from seeking for, or asking from job applicants, their wage history.
+The Governor of Hawaii signed the law on July 6th, 2018 and it will be effective on January 1st, 2019.

 The law makes the following an unlawful practice:

-- Inquire about the salary history of an applicant for employment; or
+- Inquire about the wage history of an applicant for employment; or

-- Rely on the salary history of an applicant in determining the salary, benefits, or other compensation for the applicant during the hiring process, including the negotiation of an employment contract.
+- Rely on the wage history of an applicant in determining the salary, benefits, or other compensation for the applicant during the hiring process, including the negotiation of an employment contract.